-Extraordinary Africa> Tanzania > Zanzibar and Stone Town>Mnemba
+Extraordinary Africa>Tanzania>Zanzibar and Stone Town>Mnemba

 When you land on Mnemba Island, you’re often instructed to chuck your shoes and watch away, and ignore them for the rest of your visit.
 Who’d need them when Mnemba has such white sand and azure water that it almost looks like a cartoon of an island paradise?
-And this island is, of course, entirely private, with just one simple, but effortlessly luxurious lodge: the ultimate barefoot escape.
+And this island is, of course, entirely private, with just one effortlessly luxurious lodge: the ultimate barefoot escape.

 What’s Mnemba Island Lodge like?